 The Famine Pageant was the best novel attraction presented by the show, it was initiated by the Late Michael McCarthy (The Hiker) from Buttevant.
 The purchase of the permanent grounds in Ballyhea in 1991 was a major achievement for the show committee.
 In order to help meet the cost of this investment a new share register was opened at £100.00 per shareholder.
 The most gratifying aspect of the shareholding drive was the excellent support we got locally and also from a very widespread area.
 Over the years a lot of development has been carried out in the new grounds and as can be seen today would match any show grounds in the country.

 Charleville Show today boasts it is the largest two day show in the country, it is also fortunate as members retired there have always been very enthusiastic member ready to take their place.
-Six members of the present committee were members of the first committee, and they are Jack Binchy, Dick Bradley, Ian Doyle, Nora Leahy, Jerry Lyons and Pat O'Riordan.
+Three members of the present committee were on the first committee, and they are Ian Doyle, Nora Leahy, and Pat O'Riordan.

 This bodes well for the future of the show, and its success can be contributed to the fact that all the members give their time and efforts on a voluntary basis.
 It is a Labour of Love for everybody involved.